Go to Main Body - Battle of Hastings in 1066

 James I was followed by his son Charles 1 (1625-1649) who during the civil war (1642-1651) was executed in 1649.
 Oliver Cromwell (1649-1658) was followed by Charles I's son Charles II (1660-1685) returning from his exile in France, then his brother James II (1685-1688).
 While James II's daughters were Protestant, the birth of his son in 1688 whom he intended to raise as Catholic, and beholding to Rome, led to the overwhelmingly welcome invasion by his daughter Mary's husband William of Orange from the Netherlands, and James II's abdication and his return to France.

 In 1707, a more formal union now occurred between Scotland and England by two acts that were passed in the Parliament of England and the Parliament of Scotland, forming the Kingdom of Great Britain.
+A single currency was formed with a shilling Scots corresponding to an English penny.

 House of Hanover in 1714.
 George of Hanover who became George I of England was the great grandson of James I, via James's eldest daughter Elizabeth Stuart, and her daughter Sophia who had married Ernest Augustus, Elector of Hanover.